Healthdirect Free Australian health advice you can count on.

 There are 2 main types of shin splints, depending on which area and muscles of the shin are affected.

-What are the symptoms of shin splints?
+What symptoms are related to shin splints?

-You may experience this pain both during exercise and at rest.
 The painful area may also be swollen and sore to touch.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.